Tel: +44 (0)20 7612 7736

 Sara heads our award-winning Intellectual Property team and has over 25 years’ experience as a specialist IP litigator.
 “Strategic and tenacious, Sara has an enviable track record fighting design, patent and trade mark cases of all kinds.”
 (Chambers)

-Sara litigates in the High Court, including under the Shorter Trial Scheme, and in the Intellectual Property Enterprise Court (IPEC), in the registries (the UK IPO and the EUIPO), the UK Court of Appeal, and she has taken cases to Europe’s highest court, the Court of Justice of the European Union (CJEU), as well as coordinating parallel litigation in other jurisdictions.
+Sara litigates in the High Court, including under the Shorter Trial Scheme, and in the Intellectual Property Enterprise Court (IPEC), in the registries, the UK Court of Appeal, and she has taken cases to Europe’s highest court, the Court of Justice of the European Union (CJEU), as well as coordinating parallel litigation in other jurisdictions.

 “My practice is intentionally broad, covering disputes and strategy across all IP rights.
 I have experience conducting major patent litigation across a wide range of technical fields, handling significant design and trade mark disputes, and assisting clients in formulating portfolio strategy.
 I started my professional career as a general commercial litigator, and I think many clients value that broader strategic approach, particularly when dealing with complex problems which may include multiple and overlapping rights, contractual matters and non-standard IP disputes.”